Carpal Tunnel Syndrome

 Numbness in the hand can often be quite concerning and rather debilitating.

-While carpal tunnel syndrome is caused by compression of the MEDIAN NERVE at the CARPAL TUNNEL (in the wrist) the median nerve can be affected at any location through its path.
+While carpal tunnel syndrome is caused by compression of the MEDIAN NERVE at the CARPAL TUNNEL (in the wrist) the median nerve and the branch that supplies it can be affected at any location through its path.

-At Knox chiropractic a thorough examination of the areas likely to contribute to hand symptoms will be conducted to expose the underlying cause.
-Repetitive activities aggravate an existing underlying dysfunction leading to the presentation of symptoms.
+A chiropractor will perform a thorough examination of the areas likely to contribute to hand symptoms to expose the underlying cause.
+Often repetitive activities aggravate an existing underlying dysfunction leading to the presentation of symptoms.
 Our role is to find it and restore function and allow the body to heal correctly.

 Some Home help.